 In packet serial mode up to eight Roboclaw units can be controlled from a single serial port.
-The wiring diaghram below illustrates how this is done.
-Each Roboclaw must have multi-unit mode enabled and have a unique packet serial address set(see General Settings in IonMotion).
+The wiring diagram below illustrates how this is done.
+Each Roboclaw must have multi-unit mode enabled and have a unique packet serial address set.
+This can be configured using Ion studio.
 Wire the S1 and S2 pins directly to the MCU TX and RX pins.
-Install a pullup resistor (R1) on the MCU RX pin.
+Install a pull-up resistor (R1) on the MCU RX pin.
 A 1K to 4.7K resistor value is recommended.